Cheddar Cheese Bacon Fondue for Easy Holiday Entertaining

 • Crusty French bread, cubed – Classic dipping choice that holds up to thick cheese

-• Baby carrots – Adds sweet crunch and healthy option for dipping
+• Baby carrots – Adds sweet crunch and a healthy option for dipping

-• Fresh broccoli florets – Provides nutritious contrast to rich cheese
+• Fresh broccoli florets – Provides a nutritious contrast to rich cheese

-• Fresh cauliflower florets – Offers mild flavor that highlights the fondue
+• Fresh cauliflower florets – Offers a mild flavor that highlights the fondue

 You can dip into this flavorful bacon Cheddar cheese fondue.